filecoin-project/lily/README.md

 brew install timescaledb
 ```

-You may need to run the following to get timescale to compile:
+You may need to run the following _before_ installing timescale to get it to compile:

 ```sh
 ln -s /usr/local/Cellar/postgresql@12/12.5/include/postgresql/server /usr/local/Cellar/postgresql@12/12.5/include/server
 ```

-Activate TimescaleDB by adding `shared_preload_libraries = 'timescaledb'` to `postgresql.conf`.
-Restart the postgres server if it's running.
+Run `timescaledb-tune` and/or activate TimescaleDB by adding `shared_preload_libraries = 'timescaledb'` to `postgresql.conf`.
+Ensure you run `timescaledb_move.sh` as homebrew asks to finish the installation and then restart the postgres server if it's running.

 ### Running tests